callumacrae/lynx.io/articles/ternary-operator.md

 summary: The ternary operator is a shortcut comparison operator that replaces an if-else statement in a PHP script.
 If you use a lot of if-else statements in your scripts, using the ternary operator can shorten your code hugely.
 The ternary operator is very simple to use, but it does tend to confuse new PHP programmers.
 </info>

-Have you ever seen the following code and wondered what it does?
+Have you ever seen code using a similar syntax to the following and wondered what it does?

 	<?php